 - A Samsung Smart TV that I use as an external display when I need a larger screen.
 It is connected via Ethernet cable to the mini-switch so as not to consume wireless bandwidth in case it is used for streaming.

 - Google Mini como altavoz inteligente y acceso a Google Assistant.
 I got it with a purchase and have always wanted to use it to automate and voice control a zone.

-- MacBook Pro 2020 work laptop with a smart hub to connect to an external display.
+- Work laptop MacBook Pro 2020 (upgraded to M1 PRO version) with a smart hub to connect to an external display.

 - Various chargers for cell phone (iPhone – iOS) and tablet (iPad – iOS) that I use almost for everything: work, leisure, study, … and now also as an access point to smart devices.